 In February 2021, IASB issued amendments to IAS 8 to replace the definition of a change in accounting estimates with a definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty."
 The amendment provides clarification to help entities to distinguish between accounting policies and accounting estimates.
 The amendments are effective for annual reporting periods beginning on or after January 1, 2023.
-The Company is assessing the impact of adopting these amendments on its consolidated financial statements.
+The Company expects no material impact on its consolidated financial statements.